Angie55/MilestoneThree_KnowlegeisPower/README.md

 - A page is removed when deleting a fundraisers bring the number down to 6 from 7 for example.
 - The current page is clearly highlighted and the page switches to the page number that is clicked on.

-### General tests

-### Homepage, Fundraisers page and fundraiser info pages

 ### Images

 - Favicon and logo display on all pages.
 Images are responsive and resize well.
+See bugs and fixes for slight issue.

 ### Links and buttons

 - All links go to the correct page when clicked and open in a new tab where this is set.
 - All links and button have hover effects that work and give the user feedback that they can click.

-### Bug, fixes and future ideas
+### Bugs and known issues

-- Edit form- had some issue displaying the intro and details in the form fields.
+- Fundraisers images are not centered when the screen width is 830px-1025px wide.
+- When on the edit fundraiser form, if the user did not edit it and navigates away form the page, a flash message still appears that it has been successfully updated.
 - User feedback (for add,edit etc)- this site currently uses the same green alert to let the user know when forms are submitted but also when search results.
 - Search- full words need to be typed, this could be developed to search for partial words to help with miss typing/spelling.
 - Pagination could be added to the search in future in anticipation that there will be enough for it to be too many to scroll through at a time.